CrossRef/rest-api-doc/deposit_api.md

 URL, following a pattern of exponential back off.
 The maximum number of request attempts the API will make is undefined.

+### Depositing a Test Deposit

+    POST /deposits?test=true

+Set the `test` paramter to `true`, `t` or `1` (any other value is considered false) to make a test deposit.
+Such a deposit will go through the normal deposit process but its contents will not be made live.
+By default, `test` is false.

 ## Listing Previous Deposits

     GET /deposits